Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

 Alpha
    Opacity of the clone image display.
 Use Gradient
    A gradient can be used as color source.
-ToDo.
+ToDo 2.72.
 See :ref:`ui-color-ramp-widget`.
    To apply the gradient with the *Fill* brush click :kbd:`LMB` and drag to define depending on the *Gradient Fill Mode* the gradient line, or radius, if radial gradient is used.